 You can also obtain CEUs for events for which CEUs have not previously been granted.
 Please see the section below for information on how to obtain credits.

 We recommend you keep track of the credits you have submitted.
-If you would like a copy of your records from us, please email us at agriculture.programs@usask.ca.
+You can see a detailed breakdown of your credits and apply for more credits at ccsctracking.ca.

 Requesting credits

-If you are an event host and would like to provide CCSC credits to your attendees at your event, please email a copy of your event information including your agenda, to agriculture.programs@usask.ca.
+If you are an event host and would your event pre-assessed for CCSC credits, please email a copy of your event information (including a detailed agenda) to agriculture.programs@usask.ca.
 We will need the title, description and duration for each portion of your event to accurately assign credit.
-We will provide you with the credit assignment for each portion of your event and instructions on how to submit attendance after the event.
+We will provide you with the credit assignment for each portion of your event.
+Students can use this information to submit their own credits to their own portal, or you can submit an attendance list to us after the event.

 Company Champions